Stone-Path-Engineering/events/_posts/2026-06-11-firmware-fellowship.md

 ### Firmware Fellowship Weather Policy

 If the Des Moines Public Schools are delayed or cancelled due to weather, we will switch to meeting virtually.
+A meeting link will be sent out to those who have RSVP-ed.

 ### Let Us Know You're Joining Us